Rishav-hub/Personal-Information-Tagger-NER/README.md

 ## 🆕 Personal Infromation Tagger Based on Named entity recognition
 Named entity recognition (NER) helps you easily identify the key elements in a text, like names of people, places, brands, monetary values, and more.Extracting the main entities in a text helps sort unstructured data and detect important information, which is crucial if you have to deal with large datasets.
+This project has been deployed using AWS ECR and AWS EC2 Instance.

 ## 💽 Dataset
 XTREME is a benchmark for the evaluation of the cross-lingual generalization ability of pre-trained multilingual models that covers 40 typologically diverse languages and includes nine tasks.